 The Xpelair C4S range features four models with different wiring/switching arrangements: Standard (i.e. with simple on/off switch); Timer; Pull-Cord Switch; Humidistat and Timer.

 The design is suitable for wall, ceiling or panel installation.
-Air is drawn around a square, front-panel that conceals a 4-inch axial fan and is intended to minimize noise.
+Air is drawn around a square, front-panel that conceals a 4-inch axial fan and is intended to minimise noise.
 Backdraught flaps are included.

 We like the clean looking design and believe this is a good, quiet buy from a reputable manufacturer that offers a 2-year guarantee.

-This 4-inch fan unit is IP x7-rated, which means that it remains electrically safe even if immersed to a depth of 3 feet.
-The fan runs at a relatively noisy 37.8 dBA while consuming 23 watts but moves a useful 21 liters/second of air.
-The square-faced design is 1 inch across with a horizontal grille and the rear of the fan is fitted with a single-spring backdraught shutter.
+The 434399 is our choice of a SELV fan.
+The 4-inch fan unit is IP x7-rated, which means that it remains electrically safe even if immersed to a depth of one metre and can thus be installed in Zone 1, 2 or 3.
+The fan runs at a relatively noisy 37.8 dBA while consuming 23 watts but moves a useful 21 litres/sec of air.
+The square-faced design is 160mm across with a horizontal grille and the rear of the fan is fitted with a single-spring backdraught shutter.
 The fan also includes a run-on timer that can be pre-set to a period between one and thirty minutes.

 This Airvent model is well worth the consideration of any buyer seeking a competitively-priced unit with a stepped-down power supply.

-While not ‘silent’, this Vent-Axia model is the quietest of our picks, generating only 14 dBA (at 10 foot).
-The efficient motor has an extraction rate of 20 liters/second while consuming only 4.3 watts.
+While not ‘silent’, this Vent-Axia model is the quietest of our picks, generating only 14 dBA (at 3 metres).
+The efficient motor has an extraction rate of 20 litres/second while consuming only 4.3 watts.

 This is a simple fan but a solid and well-designed choice from a reputable manufacturer that comes with a two-year guarantee.